Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Gerald Strauss, Ph.D., Prescription Privileges (RxP) Task Force Chair

-Gerald Strauss, Ph.D. is a Clinical Health Psychologist with over 24 years of experience in Behavioral Medicine and Health Psychology.
-He is the Section Chief of Clinical Health Psychology and the Health Promotion/Disease Prevention Manager at the Louis Stoke Cleveland Department of Veterans Affairs Medical Center System (one medical center and 13 outpatient clinics), is co-director of the Bariatric Surgery Program, has clinical and supervisory responsibilities in the outpatient medicine clinic and other management responsibilities at the Cleveland VA.
+Gerald Strauss, Ph.D. is a Clinical Health Psychologist with over 28 years of experience in Behavioral Medicine and Health Psychology.
+He is the Section Chief of Clinical Health Psychology and the Health Promotion/Disease Prevention Program Manager at the Louis Stoke Cleveland Department of Veterans Affairs Medical Center System, is co-director of the Bariatric Surgery Program, is the Director of the Health Psychology Postdoctoral Residency Program, and has clinical and supervisory responsibilities in the outpatient medicine clinic and other management responsibilities at the Cleveland VA.
 Dr. Strauss is a Clinical Assistant Professor of Medicine at the School of Medicine of Case Western Reserve University and Associate Director of the Inquiry Group (IQ) program there.
-He is an active researcher at the VA, has numerous publications, and has lectured widely on various topics including motivational interviewing, obesity, and bariatric surgery.
+He is an active researcher at the VA, has numerous publications, and has lectured widely on various topics including prescriptive authority for psychologists, motivational interviewing, diabetes, obesity, and bariatric surgery.
 Dr. Strauss is a former Board President of the Ohio Psychological Association and is currently Chair of the RxP Taskforce.

 Thomas P. Swales, Ph.D., Political Action Committee Chair